inouiw/capacitor-native-google-one-tap-signin/README.md

 - For the ios platform, you need to create a client ID of type iOS in the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard).
 Add the client ID to the  `{your-app}/ios/App/App/Info.plist` file with the key `GIDClientID` (see the demo app for reference).
 When creating the client ID, you will see the "iOS URL scheme" value in the Google Cloud Console.
 Add this also to the `Info.plist` file.

+After some testing the Chrome browser may decide to block third-party sign-in promts on localhost.
+In the browser console you will see the message *Third-party sign in was disabled in browser Site Settings*.
+Re-enable it under `chrome://settings/content/federatedIdentityApi`

 # Usage

 ### Example 1: Showing the button only if auto-sign-in or one-tap sign in fail.